 When syncing or creating a new profile, Klaviyo determines the location and timezone information based on the profile's billing address.
 If a profile hasn't purchased, location and timezone are determined based on IP geolocation.
 Below is an example of how location and timezone are displayed on a profile page in Klaviyo.

-A profile's location and timezone information is used when sending campaign emails based on recipient's timezones, creating location based segments, or adding location/timezone specific filters to flows.
+A profile's location and timezone information are used when sending campaign emails based on recipients' timezones, creating location-based segments, or adding location/timezone specific filters to flows.

-- A profile makes his/her first purchase: Klaviyo uses the Billing Address from the purchase event data to update Location & Timezone.
+- A profile makes his/her first purchase: Klaviyo uses the billing address from the purchase event data to update location and timezone.

-- A profile opens an email any time after making a purchase: Neither timezone or location update.
+- A profile opens an email any time after making a purchase: timezone will be updated, but location will not.

-- A profile's repeat purchase events: Klaviyo uses the Billing Address from the purchase event data to update Location & Timezone.
+- A profile's repeat purchase events: Klaviyo uses the billing address from the purchase event data to update location and timezone.

 Although IP geolocation is used as the industry standard, it can sometimes be inaccurate.
 Here are a few reasons you might see discrepancies between a profile's IP geolocation and where they actually are located:

 - We check someone's IP whenever they open an email or are captured by our web tracking snippet.
 For example, if someone is on a trip to China when they open the email, their IP will reflect this, even if their typical location is in California.

 - IPs are not static, and the location affiliated with an IP is thus also not static; this makes IP geolocation imperfect.